-Overview of Evaluation Activities, Measures, and Outcomes
+4. Overview of Evaluation Activities, Measures, and Outcomes

-The MSDE DEI/SES, in collaboration with internal and external stakeholders and its partners at AnLar (a Washington, D.C.-based educational consulting firm), UM-SSW, and JHU-CTE, has continued to implement, review, and collect extensive data, and monitor the year's evaluation activities, measures, and outcomes.
+The MSDE DEI/SES, in collaboration with internal and external stakeholders and its partners at AnLar (a Washington, D.C.-based educational consulting firm), UM-SSW, and JHU/CTE, has continued to implement, review, and collect extensive data, and monitor the year's evaluation activities, measures, and outcomes.
+The evaluation plan developed in previous year's and shared at the end of this report was developed by the MITP with stakeholder input to ensure that progress toward the SiMR is being achieved.
+Section C of this report provides an extensive review of the evaluation data findings, including numerous tables and figures which show data collected during the previous two to four years.
 The evaluation activities continued to focus on refining, disseminating, and implementing content and system coaching practices, implementing EBPs with fidelity, and working on collaboration and teaming.